 Early Origins of the Hawkley family

-Lincolnshire where Jocelin de Hawke was listed in the Hundredorum Rolls of 1273.
-While this is the first listing of the name, years later the Yorkshire Poll Tax Records of 1379 list: Thomas Hauke; Thomas Hauke, coteler; Adam Hawke; and Johannes Hawke.
+The Hundredorum Rolls of 1273 had only one listing for the name, that of Jocelin de Hawke, but no county was provided.
+Later the Yorkshire Poll Tax Records of 1379 list: Thomas Hauke; Thomas Hauke, cottier; Adam Hawke; and Johannes Hawke.

 Early History of the Hawkley family

 This web page shows only a small excerpt of our Hawkley research.
-Another 113 words (8 lines of text) covering the years 1066, 1705 and 1781 are included under the topic Early Hawkley History in all our PDF Extended History products and printed products wherever possible.
+Another 113 words (8 lines of text) covering the years 1066, 1577, 1601, 1705, 1781, 1705, 1718, 1719, 1725, 1727, 1703, 1759, 1720, 1722, 1725, 1747 and 1752 are included under the topic Early Hawkley History in all our PDF Extended History products and printed products wherever possible.

 Hawkley Spelling Variations